thedrlambda/typed-cmdargs/Readme.md

 Small library for parsing command line arguments for `git` style tools.

-The strength is the type safety and architecture it supports.
+The strength is the type safety and extensible architecture it enables.

 ## How to install